-Spore-forming Streptomyces, Bacillus, and Myxococcus frequently produce natural antibiotics, and this production occurs during the sporulation process.
 This probably ensures that the nutritional resources released by the cell lysis of sporulating organisms are invested efficiently in the expensive process of spore construction and are not consumed by local competitors of other species.
-All spore-forming organisms produce antibiotics following stress, most frequently nutritional and oxidative stress (18).
+All sporeforming organisms produce antibiotics following stress, most frequently nutritional and oxidative stress (18).
 These are the same conditions pushing the bacterial population to sporulate.
 Both processes are intertwined, but non-antibiotic-producing mutants can sporulate (19).
 How do antibiotics contribute to the sporulation process?
-Under certain conditions, antibiotics, particularly those impairing protein or RNA synthesis, could restrict sporulation initiation, probably because they interfere in the production of stringent response mediators, such as RelA, and consequently (p)ppGpp; On the other hand, antibiotics could contribute to the metabolic rewiring leading to bacteriostasis.
+Under certain conditions, antibiotics, particularly those impairing protein or RNA synthesis, could restrict sporulation initiation, probably because they interfere in the production of stringent response mediators, such as RelA, and consequently (p)ppGpp.
+On the other hand, antibiotics could contribute to the metabolic rewiring leading to bacteriostasis.
 From a population perspective, the process of producing altered variant cells in a state of stasis (dormancy) is energetically costly.
-Antibiotics might reduce the number of reproducing cells in the population to lower the consumption of the remaining nutrients and ensure feeding of the spore-forming survivors.
-Possibly, under anthropogenic conditions of an excess of nutrients (rich media), antibiotics are not needed to sustain sporulation; this is the case for Bacillus.
-An interesting point is that the sporulation rate might evolve in specific populations submitted to frequent stress conditions (20).
+Antibiotics might reduce the number of reproducing cells in the population to lower the consumption of the remaining nutrients and ensure the feeding of the spore-forming survivors.
+As suggested by the above examples about Streptomyces and Bacillus, antibiotic (and probably biofilm niche construction) produced by the cell's majority facilitates a high local nutrient concentration, which facilitates the emergence of the minority population of cells that will go on to sporulate (20).
+Probably that might promote genetic bottlenecks, which could explain that sporulation rate might evolve in specific populations submitted to frequent stress conditions.